The main difference between traditional IRAs and Roth IRAs is this: The moment when you pay taxes on the contributions and earnings in the account.

 With a Roth IRA, it’s the opposite—you pay taxes on contributions, but there are no taxes upon withdrawal, even on the earnings.

 One quick tip—if you’re in a lower tax bracket now than you expect to be in retirement, it may make sense to choose the Roth IRA (pay tax now, and not when you withdraw your investment at the end).

-There are other differences too – compare the two in the table below.
+There are other differences, too.
 With something as important as retirement, it’s a good idea to do your research.
-Start with reading more on the IRS’ website, contact the IRS with any questions, or consult a tax professional.
+Start with reading more on the IRS’ website for help with any questions, or consult a tax professional.

 |Traditional IRA||Roth IRA|